 Make a Pie

-One amazing dessert that can be made with low carb custard is a custard cream pie.
+One amazing dessert that can be made with this recipe is a custard cream pie.
 It’s delicious and really easy to do.

 To make a low carb custard pie: